 Billie Holiday (born 1915)

 Billie Holiday was one of the greatest jazz singers of all time.
 She didn’t have a huge voice, but one that was marked with sorrow and heartfelt emotion.
-Her childhood was difficult and her adult life, tumultuous.
+Her childhood was difficult and her adult life tumultuous.
 One positive constant in her life, though, was her dogs.
 This picture book focuses on Lady Day’s relationship with her dogs, particularly her favorite one, Mister, a Boxer.
-Mister’s devotion to Billie and her deep affection for him as well creates a loving lens in which to view Lady Day’s life. [picture book, ages 6 and up]
+Mister’s devotion to Billie and her deep affection for him also creates a loving lens through which to view Lady Day’s life. [picture book, ages 6 and up]

 Ella Fitzgerald (born 1917)